zX3no/zX3no/README.md

   I make a lot of GitHub repositories and I often need to look up something during the setup.
 A reference/guide makes my life a lot easier.
 I also have a script I use to make commits and push them automatically.
 I definitely change this though.

 - [FPS List.](https://github.com/zX3no/zX3no/blob/main/Writing/FPS%20List.md)
   Analysis of first-person shooter games.
-Important for the game I'm working on.

 - [Yaw List.](https://github.com/zX3no/zX3no/blob/main/Writing/Yaw%20List.md)
   A list of yaw values used in video games.
 Currently websites like www.mouse-sensitivity.com offer this but the values are not public.
 Some of the features are also payed.